gatesyp/settings/README.md

 # vim
-For my own personal vim config files
+Holds my personal .vim folder as well as .vimrc file

+Notes for vim useage located in .vimrc